anagha-microsoft/databricks-workshops/general-workshop/docs/1-provisioning-guide/ProvisioningGuide.md

 Lets grant the same service principal name, blob contributor role based access to ADLS Gen 2

 ## 6. Provision Azure Databricks
-Provision an Azure Databricks workspace in the Vnet we created in #2, the same resource group as in #1, and in the same region as #1.
-Then peer the Dataricks service provisioned Vnet with the Vnet from #2 for access.
+Provision an Azure Databricks premium tier workspace in the Vnet we created in #2, the same resource group as in #1, and in the same region as #1.
+Then peer the Dataricks service provisioned Vnet with the Vnet from #2 for access if you are trying out Kafka - otherwise, not required.
 We will discuss Vnet injection in the classroom.<br>
 [Provision a workspace & cluster](https://docs.microsoft.com/en-us/azure/azure-databricks/quickstart-create-databricks-workspace-portal#create-an-azure-databricks-workspace)<br>
 [Peering networks](https://docs.azuredatabricks.net/administration-guide/cloud-configurations/azure/vnet-peering.html)<br>
 The peering aspect is specific to Kafka and assumed no Vnet injection with Databricks.
+NOT required unless working with Kafka.

 ## 7. Provision Azure Event Hub
-Provision Azure Event Hub in #1, and a consumer group.
+Provision Azure Event Hub (standard tier, three throughput units) in #1, and a consumer group.
 Set up SAS poliies for access, and capture the credentials required for access from Spark.<br>
 https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create

 ## 8. Provision Azure HDInsight Kafka